David Peralta Player Props: Dodgers vs. Pirates

 David Peralta At The Plate

-- Peralta is batting .208 with a double, a home run and two walks.
+- Peralta is hitting .189 with a double, a home run and two walks.

-- In eight of 20 games this season (40.0%), Peralta has reached via hit, and that includes multiple hits twice.
+- Peralta has gotten a hit in eight of 21 games this year (38.1%), with multiple hits twice.

-- In four games this season (20.0%), Peralta has picked up an RBI, including two games with multiple runs batted in.
+- Peralta has driven in a run in four games this year (19.0%), including two games with multiple runs batted in.

-- He has scored in three games this season (15.0%), but has had no multi-run games.
+- He has scored a run in four of 21 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.